survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 Webpack provides more control over the generated chunks by providing two plugins: `AggressiveSplittingPlugin` and `AggressiveMergingPlugin`.
 The former allows you to emit more and smaller bundles.
 The behavior is handy with HTTP/2 due to the way the new standard works.

-There’s a trade-off involved as you’ll lose out in caching if you split to multiple small bundles.
+There's a trade-off involved as you'll lose out in caching if you split to multiple small bundles.
 You also get request overhead in HTTP/1 environment.
-For now, the approach doesn’t work when `HtmlWebpackPlugin` is enabled due to [a bug in the plugin](https://github.com/ampedandwired/html-webpack-plugin/issues/446).
+For now, the approach doesn't work when `HtmlWebpackPlugin` is enabled due to [a bug in the plugin](https://github.com/ampedandwired/html-webpack-plugin/issues/446).

-Here’s the basic idea of aggressive splitting:
+Here's the basic idea of aggressive splitting:

 ```javascript
 {